10 most common myths about commercial fire sprinklers

 5) Structures that meet building code requirements don’t need sprinkler systems

+This is another common myth about commercial fire sprinklers.
 Just because your building is designed in a way that passes your local, state and federal fire codes, doesn’t mean it is fireproof.
 Rather, it’s designed in such a way that occupants can get out safely before a fire grows out of control.
 A commercial fire sprinkler system will help to address property loss prevention by knocking down the threat quickly and efficiently.

 6) Sprinklers leak or activate accidentally